h4sohail/http-load-balancer/README.md

 ```

 ## Architecture
-We pretend we have services "Service A" and "Service B", each of these service is running on two servers.
+We pretend we have services Dogs API and Cats API, each service is running on two servers.
 We use docker-compose to spin up some Flask applications (these could be API servers, or any other resource servers).
 A request arrives at our load balancer that checks the header and/or path to redirect it to the appropriate Flask application.